u01jmg3/docs/container.md

         // ...
     });

 > {tip} There is no need to bind classes into the container if they do not depend on any interfaces.
-The container does not need to be instructed on how to build these objects, since it can automatically resolve these objects using reflection.
+The container does not need to be instructed on how to build these objects since it can automatically resolve these objects using reflection.

 <a name="binding-a-singleton"></a>
 #### Binding A Singleton